splesniewski/quickies/README.md

 quickies
 ========

 one-liners/nuggets/chunklets that I've found to be useful.
-Mostly Linux/UNIX-like but the could be anything.
+Mostly Linux/UNIX-like but it could be anything.